Marie Louise, Duchess of Parma: Wedding

 Marie Louise was married by proxy to Napoleon on 11 March 1810 at the Augustinian Church, Vienna.
 Napoleon was represented by Archduke Charles, the bride's uncle.
 According to the French ambassador, the marriage "was celebrated with a magnificence that it would be hard to surpass, by the side of which even the brilliant festivities that have preceded it are not to be mentioned".
 She became Empress of the French and Queen of Italy.

 Marie Louise departed Vienna on 13 March, probably expecting never to return.
 Upon arriving in France she was placed in the custody of Napoleon's sister, who had her put through a symbolic old ritual.
-Tradition dictated that a royal bride coming to France must keep nothing of her homeland, especially her clothes.
+Tradition dictated that a royal bride coming to France must keep nothing of her homeland, especially her clothing.
 Accordingly, Marie Louise was stripped of her dress, corset, stockings, and chemise, leaving her completely naked.
-Napoleon's sister then made the nude teenager take a bath.
+Napoleon's sister then made the nude Marie take a bath.
 She was then redressed in French bridal clothes.
 Marie Antoinette had been put through a similar ritual when she arrived in France in 1770.
-She met Napoleon for the first time on 27 March in Compiègne, remarking to him: "You are much better-looking than your portrait."
+Marie Louise met Napoleon for the first time on 27 March in Compiègne, remarking to him: "You are much better-looking than your portrait."